nghttp2/nghttp2/doc/nghttpx.1.rst

         Return custom response *body* to a client.
 When this method is called in request phase hook, the request is not forwarded to the backend, and response phase hook for this request will not be invoked.
-When this method is called in resonse phase hook, response from backend server is canceled and discarded.
+When this method is called in response phase hook, response from backend server is canceled and discarded.
         The status code and response header fields should be set before using this method.
 To set status code, use :rb:meth To